Last Updated on April 19, 2026 by Bibhu Ranjan Mund, MPH

 Quick Summary :

-• Hot & dry climates lead to secretive fluid loss in breathing.
+- Hot & dry climates lead to un-noticed fluid loss through breathing.

-• Low temperature decreases thirst, yet does not decrease the loss of fluid.
+- Low temperature decreases the thirst, but does not decrease the loss of fluid.

-• The elevation will also cause greater risk of dehydration since the air is dry and breathing rate remains elevated.
+- The elevation may also cause the risk of dehydration as the air is dry and breathing rate remains elevated.

-• Active people need a greater amount of electrolytes and increased fluid consumption.
+- Active people need more electrolytes and increased fluid consumption.

-• Food is a source of up to 20-30 percent of the daily fluid intake.
+- Food is also a source of daily fluid intake which may be up to 20-30 percent.

-• The requirements of fluids change according to the body weight, health and medical conditions.
+- The requirements of fluids may vary according to the body weight, health and medical conditions.

 Water is lost by the body through sweat, breathing and urine continually.
-The rate of water loss is, however, affected by external factors that include temperature, humidity and altitude and internal factors which include intensity of exercise and metabolism.
+The rate of water loss is, however affected by external factors like temperature, humidity, altitude and internal factors such as intensity of exercise and metabolism.

-• The amount of water a runner in humid Chennai loses is more than that which is lost by a person sitting in an air-conditioned office in Delhi.
+- The amount of water a runner in humid Chennai city loses is more than that lost by a person sitting in an air-conditioned office in Delhi.

-• Knowing such differences will assist you in hydrating wisely to avoid dehydration as well as hyponatremia (over-hydration that dilutes the electrolytes).
+- Knowing such differences will help you in hydrating wisely to avoid dehydration as well as hyponatremia (over-hydration that dilutes the electrolytes).

 With the introduction of climate-specific tips it would be useful to revise the principles of hydration.